menu

 Occupations and Workforce

-Gaylesville is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gaylesville is generally considered to be a blue-collar town.
+35.48% of the Gaylesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gaylesville is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Gaylesville who work in personal care services (24.19%), office and administrative support (14.52%), and sales jobs (8.06%).

 Also of interest is that Gaylesville has more people living here who work in computers and math than 95% of the places in the US.